jarviscanada/jarvis_data_eng_AmanVirani/linux_sql/README.md

 This project is under development.
 Since this project follows the GitFlow, the final work will be merged to the main branch after Team Code Team.

 # Introduction
+In this project I implemented a monitoring system that keeps track of the host hardware specifications and usage, and stores the data into a database.
+The users of this project are anyone who has a cluster of machines as part of their project, and they need to determine whether they need to scale vertically or horizontally to fit their needs.
+Linuc Cluster Administration wants to manage a cluster of Linux computers connected through a switch in a network and wants to collect server usage about each host every minute that the server is healthy and running.
+For testing, it was done on a CentOS 7 virtual machine on the Google Cloud Platform.

-The technologies used in this project are bash, docker, git, gitFlow, linux, jrd(remote desktop), gcp(google cloud platform), postgresSQL.
+The technologies used in this project are bash, docker, git, gitFlow, linux, gcp(google cloud platform), postgresSQL.
 # Quick Start
 The following are the steps to setup the program.
 - Creating a database from `psql_docker.sh`: